 - Strategic Learning in Workplaces

-Learning outcomes for a nursing graduate certificate are strongly tied to the specialisation and related professional demands.
+Learning outcomes for post graduate nursing courses are strongly tied to the specialisation and related professional demands.
 Expect to be exposed to the latest research and thinking, as well as to gain practical tools for implementing in a health or social care setting.

 Here are example learning outcomes by course.